Avalionnet/Remote_Web_Proxy/README.md

 ## Extra
 Input validation is also added for the proxy server and invalid flags (Attacker and Image Substitution) will result in the termination of the program with the following error messages:

-If image is missing, please refer to markdown
+If the following image is missing, please refer to markdown

 ![image](https://user-images.githubusercontent.com/48002577/202708599-99ed5e92-dbb5-4a5c-be68-fabc7a665aca.png)